okaybenji/text-engine/game-disks/une-belle-soiree.md

 # TODO:

-* Why are some of the room descriptions not printing when entering for the first time?

 ## Une Belle Soiree
 * Ending: Take off dress; go into pool; offer statue rum; gate opens behind you; THE END.
 * At some point, add IN as an exit to FOUNTAIN, blocked by "You don't want to get your dress wet."